zlenner/whatever/README.md

 Whatever is a way to use ChatGPT on a WhatsApp number, with the capability to listen to and respond as voice notes.

 Inspired by [danielgross/whatsapp-gpt](https://github.com/danielgross/whatsapp-gpt).
-I submit a PR to it, but I considered this now different enough to not be compatible with that repo.
+I initially submit a PR to it, but I now considered this different enough to not be compatible with that repo.

 ## Installation